HSF/prmon/doc/ADDING_MONITORS.md

 If your monitor provides interesting data on the hardware on which is it running, it can contribute to the optional report on hardware.
-This report is provided as a JSON structure, that will be passed by refernce into the `get_hardware_info()` method.
+This report is provided as a JSON structure, that will be passed by reference into the `get_hardware_info()` method.
 This is a shared object so always create a subsection in the JSON dictionary for data from your monitor.

-If your monitor dßoes not provide hardware data, simply return.
+If your monitor does not provide hardware data, simply return.